 Welcome to Metropolitan College of New York (MCNY)!
 Our new student college orientation will provide you with important school information and address any questions you may have.

 Whether you are a graduate or undergraduate, you must attend orientation in order to receive your student ID.
+Please arrive on time to have your photo taken and bring your government-issued ID.

 As the first step in the registration process, ALL students must meet with an advisor in the Office of Student Services.